alexirpan/alexirpan.github.io/_posts/2024-08-18-nine-years.markdown

 ## Islands of Insight

 Islands of Insight is...fine?
-It pitched itself as a puzzle-based MMO, where the highlight is a huge set of handmade Nikoli logic puzzles in an explorable world.
+It pitched itself as a puzzle-based MMO, where the highlight is a huge set of handmade Nikoli-style logic puzzles in an explorable world.
 The puzzles are good, but the game is poorly optimized, the social MMO aspects are pretty minimal, and the huge skill tree and unlockables feel like they're just there to encourage higher engagement, rather than being more fun.
-The puzzles are great, the rest is just sorta there.
-If you like puzzles, I had a lot of fun with those.
+The puzzles are great though, and if that's good enough for you, I had fun with that.

 ## Undertale Yellow